This post may contain affiliate links. Please read our disclosure for more info.

 Using OTC medicines to combat your baby’s congestion and stuffiness actually paralyzes their first line of defense by allowing the bad stuff to go back into their bodies, taxing their bloodstream and organs which essentially worsens and prolongs the illness.

-How to naturally relieve congestion when you have a sick baby:
+7 ways to naturally relieve congestion when you have a sick baby

 I am not saying by any means, just let your baby suffer without any intervention or help.
 Trust me, they need momma’s help for sure but there are some great alternatives you can use where possible to give natural relief.